stefantobiasiewicz/projects/readme.md

 <img alt="drawing" src="img/BugBox/IMG_1618.jpeg" width="600"/>
 <img alt="drawing" src="img/BugBox/IMG_1619.jpeg" width="600"/>

 ## Water dispenser:

-Project created for watering plants.
-Based on NRF52820 SoC and programed using Nrf connect SDK.
+The project is designed for watering plants and is based on the NRF52820 SoC, programmed using the nRF Connect SDK.
+The device utilizes BLE for interaction with the user.
+Additionally, a Python application was created for the project to control it.

-Device use BLE for interact with user.
-Aso for project was created application in python to control it.
-Device use relay valve and water flow sensor, it allows to dispense water precisely.
-Device use 230v-12V AC-DC converter to power up relay and main board.
+The device use a relay valve and a water flow sensor, enabling precise dispensing of water.
+To power up the relay and the main board, a 230V-12V AC-DC converter is used.

 <img alt="drawing" src="img/WaterDispenser/IMG_1596.jpeg" width="600"/>
 <img alt="drawing" src="img/WaterDispenser/IMG_1597.jpeg" width="600"/>